ArhamX24/Responsive-Website-Clone/README.md

-## this is a responsive website clone using only html and css
+## this is a responsive website clone using html, css and very basic javascript.